securitytxt/security-txt/draft-foudil-securitytxt.md

 When it comes to verifying the key used to generate the signature, it is always the security researcher's responsibility to make sure the key being used is indeed one they trust.
-Researchers should use other ways to obtain and verify the key (such as {{?I-D.koch-openpgp-webkey-service}}).

 ## Extensibility {#extensibility}